klmnden/azure-docs.tr-tr/articles/application-gateway/application-gateway-end-to-end-ssl-powershell.md

    New-AzureRmResourceGroup -Name appgw-rg -Location "West US"
    ```

-## <a name="create-a-virtual-network-and-a-subnet-for-the-application-gateway"></a>Uygulama ağ geçidi için bir sanal ağ ve bir alt ağ oluşturun
+## <a name="create-a-virtual-network-and-a-subnet-for-the-application-gateway"></a>Uygulama ağ geçidi için bir sanal ağ ve bir alt ağ oluştur

 Aşağıdaki örnek, bir sanal ağ ve iki alt ağı oluşturur.
 Bir alt ağ, uygulama ağ geçidi tutmak için kullanılır.
 Diğer alt web uygulamasını barındırmak arka uçları için kullanılır.